GridPane includes functionality in the Control Panel to manage and configure the domains for your WordPress sites.

 There are some steps that may be necessary and speed up the time it takes to run the swap.

-Step 1.1: Disable the Staging and Update sites (if they exist)
+Step 1.2: Disable the Staging and Update (Canary) sites (if they exist)

 To make the domain change, you’ll first have to disable the staging and update websites for this domain if they exist.
 Inside the configuration modal > Domains tab, you’ll see this notification if these exist.

 Turning these off is quick and easy.
 Simply navigate to the Staging and Update pages inside your dashboard and toggle them off for the website on which you’re switching the domain.
 The image below demonstrates disabling the Staging website.
-The process is the same for an Update website if you also have this enabled.
+The process is the same for a Canary website (located in the Updates page) if you also have this enabled.

 Next, if you have any 301 redirects attached to this website and the redirect has an SSL certificate, you will need to deactivate the SSL before proceeding.
 If there are any 301 redirects that have an active SSL, the domain change will fail.
 You can easily deactivate any redirect SSLs by toggling them off as shown below.